Research

 Advanced Processing Tools

-The PTFP group develops innovative methods to process multi-layer polymer thin films.
+The HARRiS group develops innovative methods to process multi-layer polymer thin films.
 Development and implementation of advanced manufacturing methods are necessary, in order for next generation energy devices to see their full potential.

 slot-printer